lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 record in his ward.
 The mission president holds the keys for confirming converts (for a definition of a convert baptism, see 31.2.3.2).

-The bishop oversees the performance of confirmations.
-Eight-year-old children are typically confirmed on the day they are baptized.
-Converts are typically confirmed in any sacrament meeting in the ward where they live, preferably on the Sunday after their baptism.
-However, the bishop can allow the confirmation to take place at the baptismal service as an exception.
+The bishop oversees the confirmations of 8-year-old children of record.
+These children are typically confirmed on the day they are baptized.

+The full-time missionaries coordinate with ward leaders to plan the confirmation of converts as noted in 18.7.2.
+Converts may be confirmed at the baptismal service or in sacrament meeting in the ward where they live as soon as possible after their baptism.

-A member of the bishopric follows the guidelines in 29.2.1.1 when introducing new members.
+New members are recognized and welcomed as a new member of the ward in the sacrament meeting after their confirmation (see 29.2.1.1).

 Image